- Home

 Then the surgeon reconnects the remaining part of the pancreas, common bile duct and stomach (or duodenum) to different sections of the small bowel to keep the digestive tract working.

-This rearrangement allows food, pancreatic juices and bile to continue to flow into the small bowel for the next stage of digestion.
-Many people need to change their diet after a Whipple procedure.
+Once these organs are reconnected, food, pancreatic juices and bile can continue to flow into the small bowel for the next stage of digestion.
+Many people need to change the their diet after a Whipple procedure.

-A Whipple procedure is a long operation.
+A Whipple procedure long operation.
 It usually lasts 5–8 hours.
-As your surgeon will explain, this surgery is complex and there is a chance of serious problems, such as major bleeding or leaking from one of the joins between the remaining parts.
+As your surgeon will explain, this surgery is complex and there is a chance of serious problems, such as major bleeding or leaking where the remaining organs have been reconnected.

 After the procedure